IKCO Samand: Diesel model

 In 2009, IKCO announced that they will produce Samand with their new engine EFD in 2010; however, due to the required tests for the engine, preparing the car for engine installation, as well as lack of distribution for the Euro IV diesel fuel in the country postponed production to 2011.

 On November 30, 2010 IKCO announced the major changes made in Samand compared to dual-fuel or single fuel Samands for making it compatible for installing the EFD engine on.

 This main changes are: changing the radiator, installing the intercooler, water and hydraulic hoses, engine housings, exhaust system gearbox and the engine compartment insulations.

+Quality and safety concerns

+Critics and owners have long complained about the Samand’s low-grade interior finishes, fragile plastics, dashboards that crack or fade, and trim that shows premature wear, leading many owners to seek aftermarket repairs.

+More serious safety controversies have arisen after high-profile multiple-vehicle collisions in which airbags on some Iran-made cars, including Samand examples shown in media coverage, reportedly failed to deploy; these incidents prompted public outcry and calls for investigations.

+Independent evaluations and domestic quality rankings have sometimes placed Samand near the bottom of Iranian car quality lists, with earlier models earning low star ratings from standard-inspection bodies due to material durability and overall finish issues.

 Production

 The Samand was manufactured in Minsk, Belarus, by the Unison firm, alongside Lublin vans, from 2006 to 2013.
 Unison signed a new agreement with Iran Khodro in 2018 to produce other car models.

 The Samand is assembled by AzSamand in Şamaxı, Azerbaijan under the local name AzSamand Aziz.

 Venirauto began assembling Samand sedans (badged Centauro) in Venezuela in 2006.

 Siamco produced the Samand, as the (Siamco Sham), in Syria from 2006 to 2012.

-From 2008 to 2013, Arab American Vehicles produced the Peugeot Pars, a car similar to the Samand, in Cairo, Egypt.